 Outside school, I am an enthusiastic amateur photographer trying to get to grips with aperture widths, focal lengths and ISO settings.
 I am a keen but rather average guitar player.
 I am slightly – but only slightly – more accomplished on the bass.
 And I really enjoy cookery, from traditional good old English food to anything with chorizo in it.
 Unlike photography, bass or guitar playing, I’m actually quite good at cooking.

-I am also a coffee snob, a tea heathen and most definitely a cat person.
+I am also a coffee snob, a tea heathen, and I used to think I was a cat person until I met Teddy.